-Pineapple Bread Pudding is the perfectly-sweet dish you need for holidays.
-It’s really easy to make with just 6 ingredients, and it comes out of the oven warm and tasty.
-The bread soaks up the pineapple pudding mixture to create an amazing texture and flavor.
-Serve it for dessert or serve it as a side dish.
+Pineapple Bread Pudding is the perfectly sweet dish you need for holidays.
+This was a family recipe a friend shared with me about 10 years ago, and I’ve been making it ever since.
+I only changed a few things, because it’s classic and perfect as is.
+It’s really easy to make, it comes out of the oven warm and tasty, and the bread soaks up the pineapple pudding mixture to create an amazing texture and flavor.
+I love to serve it for dessert or as a sweet side dish.

-Combine bread pudding with pineapple for a delicious dish.
-Preparation takes just a few minutes, and then it goes in the oven for 1 hour to bake.
-Plus, there are only six ingredients!
+We’ve combined bread pudding with pineapple for a delicious dish.
+I love that preparation takes just a few minutes, and then it goes in the oven for 1 hour to bake.
+Plus, there are only 6 ingredients!

 - Bread Cubes: Use stale or day-old cubes of bread for best results, because they hold up while soaking in the milk and pineapple mixture.
 I used French bread, but you can use another hearty bread.

 - Milk: Use any type of milk you like.
-Whole milk will add extra creamy richness.
+I like whole milk for a super creamy and rich pudding.

 - Eggs: Eggs create the thick custard texture.
 Beat them before mixing to incorporate air.